openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 This is in line with the Recommendation for ECC in section 5.5 of [SP800-56A].
-Other fields included in the recommendation are not relevant for the OpenPGP protocol, since the sender is not required to have a key on their own, there are no pre-shared secrets, and all the other parameters are univocally defined by the algorithm ID.
+Other fields included in the recommendation are not relevant for the OpenPGP protocol, since the sender is not required to have a key of their own, there are no pre-shared secrets, and all the other parameters are univocally defined by the algorithm ID.